microsoft/PowerPlatformConnectors/certified-connectors/iManage Work/readme.md

 ### Get trustees

-Returns a list of trustees with certain permissions for a document, folder or workspace.
+Gets a list of trustees with certain permissions for a document, folder or workspace.

 ### Edit name-value pairs